A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Results

 \subsection{The Role of Cluster Type Weights in the Comparisons}

-This section deals with the comparison of the descriptive statistics of mean, variance and the entire distribution of SSRT indices in terms of individual optimal weights.
-The following proposition determines the optimal weights values \cite{I15}: \begin{proposition} The weight $W_A = 0.75(W_B = 0.25)$ is the optimal weight given independence of assignment of stop or go process to the given trial in the tracking SST data. \end{proposition} First, to study the impact of individual weights on the disparities of the mean estimations across indices, we consider average differences of the new index $SSRT_{Mixture}$ mean versus the established index $SSRT_{Single}$ mean in terms of the individual weights $(W_A)$.
-Considering $W_A$ as the main variable it follows that:
+This section compares the descriptive statistics of mean, variance, and the entire distribution of SSRT indices in terms of individual optimal weights.
+By definition, the optimal weight $W_A$ is the most natural weight given the independence of assignment of stop or go process to the given trial \cite{I15}.
+The following proposition determines the values of the optimal weight \cite{I15}: \begin{proposition} The weight $W_A = 0.75(W_B = 0.25)$ is the optimal weight given independence of assignment of stop or go process to the given trial in the tracking SST data with proportion of 25\% of stop trials. \end{proposition} Note that the fitted ExG parameters $\theta=(\mu,\sigma,\tau)$ in each cluster type SST data are independent of the weights $W_A.$ This result is because the fitted ExG parameters for the SSRT are independent of the stop trials' proportion.
+Hence, from the weight $W_A$ (as the result of the equality in Proposition 3.1.).
+Given this result, we discuss the impact of cluster type weights on average disparities of mean SSRT estimates and the variance SSRT estimates as follows: First, to study the impact of individual weights on the disparities of the mean estimations across indices, we consider average differences of the new index $SSRT_{Mixture}$ mean versus the established index $SSRT_{Single}$ mean in terms of the individual weights $(W_A)$.
+The averages of the ExG parameters are taken over entire $n=44$ participants.
+Considering $W_A$ as the main variable, it follows that:

 Figure 6(a) presents the average disparities of mean mixture SSRT and mean single SSRT versus individual weights $W_A$ for the extrapolated range of $[0,1].$ As shown, the average difference between two index means is linear in terms of the individual weight $W_A$ with the minimum value of 56.8 ms (for minimum sample weight of 0.00) and maximum value of 68.2 ms (for maximum sample weight of 1.00).
-Also, their corresponding averaged disparities equals to 63.5 ms (at the sample overall weight of 0.59 ).
-Finally, the disparities of two index means maximizes to 65.3 ms using the optimal weight of 0.75.
-Second, to examine the impact of individual weights on the disparities of the variance estimations across indices, similar to the case in section 3.2 we consider average differences of the new index $SSRT_{Mixture}$ variance versus the established index $SSRT_{Single}$ variance in terms of the individual weights $(W_A).$ Considering $W_A$ as the main variable it follows that:
+Also, their corresponding averaged disparities equals 63.5 ms (at the overall sample weight of 0.59 ).
+Finally, the two index means' disparities are maximized to 65.3 ms using the optimal weight of 0.75.

+Second, to examine the impact of individual weights on the disparities of the variance estimations across indices, similar to the case in section 3.2, we consider average differences of the new index $SSRT_{Mixture}$ variance versus the established index $SSRT_{Single}$ variance in terms of the individual weights $(W_A).$ The averages of the quadratic ExG parameters are taken over entire $n=44$ participants.
+Considering $W_A$ as the primary variable, it follows that:

 In particular, the average variance differences attains its maximum value at: